Doomsday Defense

-The Doomsday Defense was the defense of the Dallas Cowboys American football team during the dynasty years of the late 1960s - 1970s.
+The Doomsday Defense was the defensive lineup of the Dallas Cowboys American football team during the dynasty years of the late 1960s – 1970s.
 This defense was the backbone of the Cowboys' dynasty, which won two Super Bowls (VI, XII) and played in three more (V, X and XIII).

 In 1964, sports writer Gary Cartwright of the Dallas Morning News coined the phrase "Doomsday Defense".
 The Doomsday Defense is often recognized as having two different "generations," but different listings of players and time periods exist.
 The original "Doomsday Defense" can generally be identified as the Cowboys' defenses from 1966 to 1974.
 "Doomsday II" had its heyday from approximately 1975 to 1982.
 Many Cowboy fans recognize the defense from 1992 to 1996 as "Doomsday III", though to a lesser extent.
 This defense was in part, responsible for the Cowboys being the first team to ever win three Super Bowls in a four-year span.

 The first defensive player to be named Most Valuable Player (MVP) of the Super Bowl was linebacker Chuck Howley (V).
 Later linemen Harvey Martin and Randy White became the first (and only) teammates (co-MVPs) to win the award (XII).